Claudia Wu

-Claudia Wu is the former creative director of Cherry Bombe, a twice-yearly magazine about women and food.
+Claudia Wu is a founder and former creative director of Cherry Bombe, a twice-yearly magazine about women and food.

 Early life

-Wu grew up in Briarcliff Manor, New York with Taiwanese immigrant parents.
+Wu grew up in Briarcliff Manor, New York, with Taiwanese immigrant parents.

 She has a degree from the Rhode Island School of Design.

 Career

 Wu began her career for the magazines Visionaire and V, then worked at Harper's Bazaar where she met her future Cherry Bombe partner, Kerry Diamond.
-Wu founded her own design firm called Orphan where she worked with Hugo Boss, NARS, Clinique and Intermix, among others.
+Wu founded her own design firm called Orphan where she worked with Hugo Boss, NARS, Clinique, Harry Winston, and Intermix, among others.
 She founded Me magazine, a publication dedicated to and guest-edited by a different star for every issue.